TSSX-Bilisim/Finops/README.md

-# InfraWatch
+# Finops

-This project is a monorepo structure with a simplified architecture.
-It includes both web and API applications in the root directory for easier development and deployment.
+This project is a simplified monorepo structure focusing on the web application for easier development and deployment.

 ## 🏗️ Project Structure

-This monorepo includes the following applications:
+This repository includes the following application:

 ### Applications
 - `web/`: React web application built with [Vite](https://vitejs.dev/) + [React](https://reactjs.org/)
-- `api/`: Express.js API server with TypeScript

 All packages and applications are written in 100% [TypeScript](https://www.typescriptlang.org/).